-- Q1.
-Please mention the ten problems in Indian power sector which we are facing. - Q2.
-How we will deal with these problems and what options we have as solutions for these problems. - Q3.
-Can we utilize SCADA to overcome with the problems of Power sector?
+Q1.
+Describe the ten critical problems in Indian power sector which we are facing. .
+CO2; MARKS:10

+Q2.
+Analyze the concept to deal with these problems and what options we have as solutions for these problems.

+Q3.
+Describe how we utilize SCADA to overcome with the problems of Power sector?
 Define how it will be useful in Indian scenario.